necromyhan/medical-data-storage/index.md

 [Link](url) and ![Image](src)
 ```

-For more details see [GitHub Flavored Mddown](https://necromyhan.github.io/medical-data-storage/hospital.html).

-### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.